arklnd/NgPlusPlus/Untitled-3.md

 ## 📊 Current Status

-The MCP server currently resolves installation errors and suggests suitable package versions to achieve the requested Angular upgrade.
-With the Arborist integration, the process is now significantly faster (30-40% speed improvement) and more reliable due to structured error handling and elimination of fragile text parsing.
-However, in its current implementation, the tool sometimes attempts to upgrade beyond the requested Angular version, which can lead to a back-and-forth version loop for certain packages toward the end of the process.
+NgPlusPlus currently resolves installation errors and suggests suitable package versions to achieve the requested Angular upgrade.
+With the Arborist integration, the process is now a bit faster then before and more reliable due to structured error handling and elimination of fragile text parsing.
+However, in its current implementation the tool sometimes-

+-
+- Attempts to upgrade beyond the requested Angular version, which can lead to a back-and-forth version loop for certain packages toward the end of the process.

 ---